fabian-sp/GGLasso/paper/paper.md

 # Statement of need

 Currently, there is no Python package available for solving general Graphical Lasso instances.
-The standard single Graphical Lasso problem can be solved in `scikit-learn` [@Pedregosa2011]. however with no extension for latent variables.
-The package `regain` [@Tomasi2018] contains solvers for Single and Fused Graphical Lasso problems, with and without latent variables.
+The standard single Graphical Lasso problem can be solved in `scikit-learn` [@Pedregosa2011].
+The `skggm` package provides several algorithmic and model selection extensions for the single Graphical Lasso problem [@Laska2017].
+The package `regain` [@Tomasi2018] comprises solvers for Single and Fused Graphical Lasso problems, with and without latent variables.
 With `GGLasso`, we make the following contributions:

 - Proposing a uniform framework for solving Graphical Lasso problems.
 - Providing solvers for Group Graphical Lasso problems (with and without latent variables).
-- Providing a solver for -- what we call -- *nonconforming GGL* problems where not all variables are contained in every instance.
-We demonstrate a usecase of such a formulation in the context of microbial consensus networks.
+- Providing a solver for -- what we call -- *nonconforming GGL* problems where not all variables need to be present in every instance.
+We demonstrate the use case of such a formulation on synthetic data.
 - Implementing a block-wise ADMM solver for SGL problems following [@Witten2011] as well as proximal point solvers for FGL and GGL problems [@Zhang2019; @Zhang2020].

 In the table below we give an overview of existing functionalities and the `GGLasso` package.